Admissions

 Initial Registration (MCC Course 1)

-The first course in the MCC program, The Soul's Legal Status, is open to any student aged eighteen or older who registers with the College administration.
+The first course in the MCC program, The Soul's Legal Status, is open to any student aged twenty-one or older who registers with the College administration.
 No formal application is required.
 Registration is the only step necessary to begin.
 The first course serves as both an introduction to the College's approach and an opportunity for the student to determine whether the full program is the right fit.

 Formal Application (MCC Course 2 and Beyond)

 To continue beyond the first MCC course and enroll in the second course, Structural Christianity, a student must submit a formal application to the College.
-The applicant must be at least eighteen years of age, hold a high school diploma or GED (or equivalent), and qualify under one of the four admissions paths described below.
+The applicant must be at least twenty-one years of age, hold a high school diploma or GED (or equivalent), and qualify under one of the four admissions paths described below.

 Admissions Paths